Do’s and Don’ts of Getting a COVID-19 Vaccine

 Do help people in your life get the vaccine.

-People ages 65 and older are more likely to die from COVID-19 than any other age group.
-That's why they are first in line after front-line healthcare workers to get the vaccine.
-If you have loved ones in this age group, make sure they get the vaccine as soon as they can.
-Schedule their appointment and drive them if necessary.
+People 65 and older are more likely to die from COVID-19 than any other age group.
+If you have loved ones in this age group, it is important that they get vaccinated.
+Offer to help them by scheduling their appointment and driving them, if needed.

-When you get vaccinated, share your experience on social media to help friends and family feel more comfortable getting the vaccine themselves.
-Remember, widespread vaccination is key to ending the pandemic.
+Share your vaccination experience on social media to help friends and family feel more comfortable getting the vaccine themselves.

-Viruses change, or mutate, over time to make themselves better able to survive.
-The flu vaccine is slightly altered each year to account for changes in the influenza virus.
-People's immunity to the flu also changes over time.
+Viruses change over time so they are better able to survive.
+Flu vaccines are slightly altered each year to account for changes in the influenza virus.
+Your immunity to the flu also changes over time.
 That is why a flu vaccine is recommended every year.

-The SARS-CoV-2 virus also has many strains and continues to mutate.
-These changes may impact the effectiveness of COVID-19 vaccines.
-Your immunity to COVID-19 from the vaccine also is likely to decrease over time, which means you will probably need booster shots for COVID-19 at some point.
+The SARS-CoV-2 virus also has many strains and continues to mutate (these are called variants).
+These changes may affect how effective COVID-19 vaccines are.
+The COVID-19 immunity you got from the vaccine is also likely to decrease over time, but booster shots can help you stay protected from COVID-19.

 Don't assume others are safer around you because you got vaccinated.

-While the pandemic may feel like it's lasted a very long time, science has moved at a historically rapid pace to advance the understanding the virus, develop treatment strategies and create vaccines to help stop COVID-19.
+Science has moved at a historically rapid pace to advance our understanding of the virus, develop treatment strategies and create vaccines.
 Many physician-scientists at Northwestern Medicine have contributed to this effort.
-Now, it's your turn: To help end the pandemic, do your part to stop the spread and get the vaccine when it's available to you.
+Now, it's your turn: Do your part to stop the spread and get vaccinated.